JayyajGH/Sass-Boilerplate/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/JayyajGH/Sass-Boilerplate/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/JayyajGH/Sass-Boilerplate/blob/master/CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.

 ## License